Modified Bosonic Gas Trapped in a Generic 3-dim Power Law Potential: Condensation Temperature in the Thermodynamic Limit;

-as the characteristic volume associated with the system .
-We can see that from expression (\ref{volumen}), when $s_{i}\rightarrow\infty$, then $ V_{char}$ becomes the volume associated with a free gas in a box.
-In this sense $V_{char}$ can be interpreted as the available volume occupied by the gas \cite{zijun,yukalov1}.
+as the characteristic volume associated with the system.
+We notice that if $s_{i}\rightarrow\infty$ then, $ V_{char}$ becomes the volume associated with a free gas in a box (in fact the inverse of the volume with this definition).
+In this sense, $V_{char}$ can be interpreted as the available volume occupied by the gas \cite{zijun,yukalov1}.
+At this point, it is noteworthy to mention that the most general definition of thermodynamic limit can be expressed as $N\rightarrow \infty, V_{char}\rightarrow0$ keeping the product $NV_{char}$ constant, and is valid for all power law potentials in any spatial dimensionality \cite{yukalov1}.
+With the criterion given above, the condensation temperature in the thermodynamic limit is well defined.
+Finally, we can express the shift in the condensation temperature as a function of the number of particles $N$

-When the number of particles, $N$, is large, we may neglect the zero-point energy contributions and we can equate the lowest energy to zero \cite{Pethick}.
-Hence, for the onset of the condensation in the thermodynamic limit the number of particles in the ground state is negligible $N_{0}=0$ and the fugacity $z=1$, with these assumptions the Bose--Einstein functions $g_{\gamma}(z) $ are given by the Riemann Zeta functions $\zeta(\gamma)$ \cite{Phatria}.
-It is noteworthy to mention that the phenomenon of condensation for a modified bosonic gas in the thermodynamic limit is possible when $\gamma>3/2$ according to the properties of the Bose--Einstein functions (\ref{BEF}).
-Expression (\ref{NUMPARTICULASaprox}) at the transition temperature now becomes in